microsoft/node-jsonc-parser/README.md

-# node-jsonc-parser
+# node-request-light
-Parser for JSON with comments
+A light weight nodejs request library with proxy support.
+Intended to be used by VSCode extensions